DoNOF/DoNOF-Documentation/docs/input.rst

                      = F       (DEFAULT)

 SC2MCPT:             SC2-MCPT perturbation theory is used to correct the PNOF5 Energy.
-2 outputs: PNOF5-SC2-MCPT and PNOF5-PT2
+                     Two outputs: PNOF5-SC2-MCPT and PNOF5-PT2

                      = F       (DEFAULT)